|

 4.461 |

-Statements show
+Statements show what they

-unconditionally true: and a contradiction is true on no
+a contradiction is

-contradictions are not, however, nonsensical.
-They are part of the
+Tautologies and contradictions are part of the

 symbolism of language, much